calvinw/rmarkdown-colab-google-docs/README.md

 This is basically the example we began with that became our google-upload.js.
 You will need to create a credentials.json like they do in that example.
 When you run google-upload.js it will upload to your versions of the Google Colab notebooks or Google Docs in your google drive.

 Before you run the google-upload.js, you should create a Google Colab file for each Rmd you create and also a Google Doc (.docx version) as well.
-You can "make a copy" of our google versions of these if you want, they should be viewable (but not editable) by the world and then you use the googleids from your copies in the json files:
+You can "make a copy" of our google versions of these if you want, they should be viewable (but not editable) by the world [Google Colab and Docs folder](https://drive.google.com/open?id=1eBAj6EFbtJpHDTqdA8UTdPzr-asPaSGH)

+Then you use your own googleids from your copies and replace the ones in:

 1. google-colab-ids.json
 2. google-docx-ids.json

-google-upload.js app does not create any Google Docs for you, just uploads and saves to existing ones after they are rendered by the make process.
+Note google-upload.js app does not create any Google Docs for you, just uploads and saves to existing ones after they are rendered by the make process.

 Once you have your own versions of the google ids you want to use, you can upload the current built versions of the ipynb like this: